santiocampo1/personal-website/README.md

 ## Deployment 🚀

-This project will be deployed proximately to a hosting platform like GitHub Pages, Netlify, or Vercel.
-The deployment process will depend on the platform chosen.
+This project is deployed on Netlify and can be accessed at [https://santiagoocampo.netlify.app/](https://santiagoocampo.netlify.app/).

 ## Contributing 🤝